AndreaCeolin/VarDial2021/RDI/README.md

 This folder contains four files:

-1. **shallow_models.py**: this Python3 scripts loads the tweets training data, ```'dev.txt'```, and evaluates a Multinomial Naive Bayes model trained on TFIDF-transformed character ngrams.
+1. **shallow_models.py**: this Python3 script loads the tweets training data, ```'dev.txt'```, and evaluates a Multinomial Naive Bayes model trained on TFIDF-transformed character ngrams.
 A Linear SVM can also be selected as the model to train.

 2. **news+tweets_CNN.ipynb**: this Jupyter Notebook loads a CNN model trained on the news training dataset, and performs additional training on a tweets dataset.